-Stand Up for Students coalition calling voters to pass 55% funding proposal for public schools.
+Stand Up for Students coalition calling for income tax fairness initiative so state can properly fund public schools.

 “I don’t have to be, and we as educators don’t have to be, millionaires to have a voice for our students.” — NH teacher Allison Estes-Browne